 The Maryland State Clearinghouse for Intergovernmental Assistance (commonly referred to as clearinghouse) does not award grants or any other financial assistance.
-The primary mission of the clearinghouse is to ensure that financial and non-financial assistance projects operating within Maryland are consistent with state and local laws, regulations, and guidelines.
-This is accomplished by circulating requests for financial assistance, plans and development projects to state, regional and local public officials, to ensure that requests, plans, and projects are consistent with public policy.
+The primary mission of the clearinghouse is to ensure that financial and non-financial assistance projects operating within Maryland are consistent with state and local policies and programs.
+This is accomplished by circulating requests for financial assistance, plans and development projects to state, regional and local public officials.

 Project applications for the following federal and state financial assistance programs should be submitted to the State Clearinghouse for notification and intergovernmental review.